Consistant or Consistent: Which Spelling is Correct?

 Tip: Remember, it always ends with -ent, not -ant.

-Consistent Or Consistant in Everyday Examples
+Consistent or Consistant in Everyday Examples

 Here’s how to use consistent across different platforms: